Kunlong1994/lab3/Lab-#6.md

 - Make it possible to clear a drawing

 1. **Describe which sensors you are using as inputs and why.**
-1. **In what format does the server expect the x and y values from the Arduino.**
+1. **In what format does the server expect the X & Y values from the Arduino?**
+1. **What else does the Arduino need to do?
+The sensorCode folder has an almost working example.**
 1. **What range of output X & Y values do you need?
 Is it better to map the values from the inputs to the outputs in the Arduino code, the Node code or Client code ?
 Why?**
 1. **How often do you need to be sending data from the Arduino?**
 1. **Include a copy of the Arduino code, and a copy of your Server and client side code.**